douganson/connector-bridge-container-mqtt-getstarted/README.md

     - This sample assumes you are using the NXP K64F + mbed Application Shield

-NOTE: for the test scripts, I've had issues with paho-mqtt v1.2.
-Try v1.1... seems to work better.

 Enjoy!

 Copyright 2015.
 ARM Ltd. All rights reserved.